-In my Integrated Trust Building System, at the intersection between connection and meaningful future, we have visibility.
+In my Integrated Trust Building System, that gets unpacked in the book, Trusted to Thrive, at the intersection between connection and meaningful future, we have visibility.
 Being a trusted leader boils down to visibility.

 Visibility is key to building trust and ensuring accountability and safety.
 People believe what they can see.
 Employees need to observe that they are in a safe place – where there are no secrets, their boss is supportive and people aren’t going behind their backs.
 And that leadership cares about employees.

 In the work I do within organisations, teams that feel that leadership is visible and approachable tend to be more collaborative.
 They are also more motivated to solve problems and love their job.

 Often, a lot of leaders believe that visible leadership is about being seen.
 It's only one part of the equation.
 Leadership visibility also means making information and work more visible for those both in, and outside, their team.
 Let’s unpack six visible leadership examples that I talk about in my detail in my book, Trusted to Thrive: get a free chapter)

 A major contributor to distrust is when people feel that information has been hidden from them.
 Ensure that you share as much information as possible (including sources) with your team members.
 It can be easy to forget to share, making people in your team feel left out.
 This is particularly the case when you have hybrid teams with some people working in the office and others at home.

 Make it a general rule to be as transparent as possible, in order to provide the right context for people.

 Share meeting notes, send regular updates and ensure all tasks and expectations are clearly documented.
 The underlying message is that you are really letting people know that you notice and value them.